canonical/classic-snap/README.md

 ## How to use it

-The snap needs to be installed and the classic environment must be enabled.
 Run the following commands on an all-snap image:

     $ sudo snap install --beta --devmode classic
-    $ sudo classic.create
-    $ sudo classic.shell
+    $ sudo classic
     (classic)ubuntu@localhost:~$ sudo apt update
     ...
     (classic)ubuntu@localhost:~$ exit